Rent-to-Save Pilot in Cambridge, MA

 The Cambridge Housing Authority and Compass Working Capital collaborated to test the effects of automatically enrolling families in an asset-building program within two public housing developments.
 The goal was to answer two questions:

 - How could asset-building opportunities be expanded for households living in public housing?

 - Could automatic enrollment help boost participation in a financial coaching program?

 Abt conducted a review of the pilot after its three-year conclusion by reviewing results of administrative data and a resident survey—and by speaking with program administrators and participants—from both developments.
 Households in one development built savings automatically and could access their funds after three years simply by completing a survey.
-Households in the other development had to complete at last six months of coaching in order to access their funds.
+Households in the other development had to complete at least six months of coaching in order to access their funds.
 Households in both developments could also access funds on an interim basis.